demisto/content/Releases/LatestRelease/PaloAltoNetworks_XDR.md

-- added detailed description on how to generate API KEY in Cortex XDR
+Added instructions in the integration instance Detailed Description section how to generate an API Key, API Key ID, and how to copy the integration URL.